davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ```
 ### Step 3 - Align and scale down Offline

 Finally, when online is stable we should align offline with the new version and scale it down.
-Does not make sense to use the same resources that we have in production.
+Does not make sense to use the same resources that we have in online.
 ```
 oc create -f 3-pipelinerun-products-scale-down.yaml -n gitops
 ```

 ![Pipeline step 3](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/pipeline-step-4.png)
-After the pipeline finished and ArgoCD has synchronized the changes this will be the `Shop` status:
+After the pipeline is finished and ArgoCD has synchronized the changes this will be the `Shop` status:
 ![Shop step 3](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/blue-green-step-4.png)
 We can see that the offline `Products` is calling offline `Discounts` and has the new version v1.1.1
 ```json